molmod/acid/validation-stacie-report/report-quad.typ

 The following sections contain figures and tables with the same type of results in each section, but computed for different kernels.
 All figures and tables are labeled with a letter and are explained below.
-For a full discussion of the results, we refer to the STACIE paper: TODO ADD CITATION.
+For a full discussion of the results, we refer to the STACIE paper. @Toraman2025

 #set enum(numbering: "(a)")